jeevandaka/Git-Tutorial/README.md

 16. Remote connection -> It helps you to link two git repositories for uploading and downloading changes from each otherwise.

-17.  `git remode add <name of remote> <link of the remote>` -> this command helps us to add a new link to the remote repo and give a name to it.
+17.  `git remote add <name of remote> <link of the remote>` -> this command helps us to add a new link to the remote repo and give a name to it.

 18.  `git remote rm <name of remote>` -> this command deletes a remote connection.